-This chapter deals with double patenting arising from the filing of a divisional application, but also treats the matter as it may arise in other procedural situations.
-The leading decisions on the issue are and G 1/06, OJ 2008, 271) and G 1/06 (OJ 2008, 307), in which the Enlarged Board held that the principle of the prohibition on double patenting was based on the idea that the applicant had no legitimate interest in proceedings that gave rise to the grant of a second patent in respect of the same subject-matter for which he already held a patent, see in this chapter II.F.5.1.
+This chapter primarily deals with double patenting arising from the filing of a divisional application, but also treats the matter as it may arise in other procedural situations.
+The leading decisions on the issue are G 1/05 date: 2007-06-28 (OJ 2008, 271) and G 1/06 (OJ 2008, 307), in which the Enlarged Board held that the principle of the prohibition on double patenting was based on the idea that the applicant had no legitimate interest in proceedings that gave rise to the grant of a second patent in respect of the same subject-matter for which he already held a patent, see in this chapter II.F.5.1.
 In T 318/14 questions concerning the prohibition of double patenting were once again referred to the Enlarged Board of Appeal (see below).

-For the matter of double patenting arising not from the filing of a divisional application but from internal priority see T 1423/07, in which the board held that double patenting was not prohibited for European applications claiming a European priority because of the applicant's clear legitimate interest in the longer term of protection possibly available with the later filing, in view of the fact that the filing date and not the priority date was the relevant date for calculating the 20-year term of the patent (see also T 2461/10, however, the board noted that double patenting could arise in three scenarios: two applications filed by the same applicant on the same day; parent and divisional application; and a (European) priority application and a subsequent (European) application claiming this priority.
+On the matter of double patenting arising not from the filing of a divisional application but from internal priority the board in T 1423/07 held that double patenting was not prohibited for European applications claiming a European priority because of the applicant's clear legitimate interest in the longer term of protection possibly available with the later filing, in view of the fact that the filing date and not the priority date was the relevant date for calculating the 20-year term of the patent.
+In T 2461/10, however, the board noted that double patenting could arise in three scenarios: two applications filed by the same applicant on the same day; parent and divisional application; and a (European) priority application and a subsequent (European) application claiming this priority.
 The board concluded from the travaux préparatoires that prohibition of double patenting applied to all three scenarios.
 It also highlighted that G 1/05 date: 2007-06-28 (OJ 2008, 271) and G 1/06 (OJ 2008, 307) had referred to a legitimate interest.
 With reference to the travaux préparatoires the board doubted that the interest identified in T 1423/07 could be considered legitimate.
 In the case at issue, the board could leave the question open, as there was no identity of subject-matter but merely an overlap of scope of protection.